kenmillionaire/finals/README.md

-Documentation

-A more detailed documentation on the updates and details of this project can be found here - "documentationLinkWhenReady" Acknowledgements

-This project is acknowlegded to Zuri Team for creating this organization and bringing about this project.
-Special thanks to the sponsors too.

 # 📖 About the Project <a name="about-project"></a>

 > This is Project phase of an 8week long bootcamp.
 The project is called alumni_donate.